Trusted WordPress tutorials, when you need them most.

 Setting your quote title in the WordPress dashboard

 Let’s start by showing a random quote from your entire quote collection.
-If you’ve created multiple categories, then this method will ignore all of these categories.
+If you’ve created multiple categories, this method will ignore all of them.

 Now, copy the shortcode in the ‘Quotes and Tips’ section.